-The best soundbars for 2023: My 6 top picks for theater-quality audio at home
+The best soundbars for 2023: My 7 top picks for theater-quality audio at home

 The most important "feature" is the soundbar itself; everything else is just gravy.
 That said, if you have aging ears, some kind of dialogue- or voice-boosting capability can make a big difference.
 Luckily, nearly every product here offers that in one form or another.

 Does size matter?
-As with most speakers, the larger the soundbar, the bigger and better the audio quality is likely to be.
-From a décor standpoint, a small soundbar might look a little awkward sitting in front of a big TV, and vice-versa.
+As with most speakers, the larger the soundbar, the bigger and better the audio quality is likely to be — one exception being the Bose 600, which manages to wring big sound from a smallish form-factor.
+From a décor standpoint, a compact soundbar might look a little awkward sitting in front of a big TV, and vice versa.
 But even if you're outfitting a smallish TV that lives in a smallish room, I'd opt for a large-ish soundbar, one that can stay with you if you decide on a TV upgrade someday.

 Next, it's not critical, but if your TV has an HDMI ARC or eARC port (most modern ones do), I recommend choosing a soundbar that has an HDMI port as well.
 Among other things, that pairing simplifies controlling the soundbar's volume using your TV's remote — an important usability consideration.
 (Juggling multiple remotes is not my idea of fun.)
 You may be able to do this via an optical connection as well, but the HDMI option also helps you hear soundbar audio from any other sources connected to the TV, like a game console, streamer or cable box.
 It's necessary for Dolby Atmos as well (see below).